Florida Anti-Tampering Act

 Attorney for Crimes of Tampering with Food in Florida

-If you were accused of tampering with food or consumer products in the State of Florida, then be aware that these charges are extremely serious.
+Accusations of tampering with food or consumer products in Florida are serious.
 Local law enforcement officers will investigate any such allegation and might take swift action.

 Many of these crimes are committed by juveniles because of the often impulsive nature of the offense.
 Whether the allegation is filed in the adult or juvenile courts in Florida, our attorneys can help.